clewisdavis/The-Joy-of-React/course-notes.md

 - Even in web frameworks, the definition is pretty consistent.

-- In React, however the term "render" means somethign slighly different.
+- In React, however the term "render" means something slightly different.
 I think so much of the confusion in React comes from this misunderstanding.

 - In this example: